 A workshop process course in which students create short pieces in contemporary non-fiction forms such as interviews, personal profiles, travel writing, science writing, reviews and commentary, and research and write a major expository article in the area of their choice.
 Alternate Fall semesters (3 credits).

 Students explore theories of language to discover how human beings acquire and use discourse, and learn to negotiate within various discourse communities.
-The course also provides an introduction to semantics, stylistic techniques, and the social, mental, intellectual, political and literary functions of language.
-Alternate Spring semesters (3 credits).
+The course also provides an introduction to semantics, stylistic techniques, and the social, mental, intellectual, political and literary functions of language (3 credits).

 ENGL 300 CREATIVE WRITING WORKSHOP: FICTION